camunda/camunda-docs/docs/self-managed/operational-guides/troubleshooting/troubleshooting.md

 ## Gateway timeout on redirect

 A gateway timeout can occur if the headers of a response are too big (for example, if a JWT is returned as `Set-Cookie` header).
 To avoid this, you can increase the `proxy-buffer-size` of your Ingress controller or Ingress.
 The setting for **ingress-nginx** can be found [here](https://github.com/kubernetes/ingress-nginx/blob/main/docs/user-guide/nginx-configuration/annotations.md#proxy-buffer-size).

+## Helm CLI Version and Installation Failures

+If you encounter errors during Helm chart installation, such as type mismatches or other template rendering issues, it may be due to using an outdated version of the Helm CLI.
+Helm's handling of data types and template syntax can vary significantly between versions.
+Please make sure to use Helm CLI version `3.13` or higher.